Ido0302/Graphs-Algo/README.md

     The function pass on all edges of graph, mark vertices we visited them with "visited" vector and use whichGroup(d.2) function to distribute the vertices to groups 'A' or 'B' with "team" vector.
     Finally, if were not "accidents" of vertices of edge in same group(print "0"), the function print the distribution with printGroups(d.3) function.

+e.1 negativeCycle - The function get graph and check if exist negative function in the graph.
+    The function call function isNegativeCircle(e.2) which use "Bellman-Ford" algorithms and do relax n-1 times on the graph.
+    After that the function do another relax to check if one of the edge was change.
+    If changed, the function use the vertex of the edge and use vector "path" from the bellman-ford algorithm and print the circle.
+    If did not change print nessege and return false.